Sanjay-B/Iris/README.md

 # Iris

-A toy language built without normal regex.
+A toy language built without regex.
 It's slightly functional.
+Looking back, should've stuck with regex.

 Codebase is a mess.
 More-so a proof of concept to learn more about language design.